 Recent new regulations and laws have changed everything in South Korea for the moment.
 Where to spend your bitcoin is not really the issue when so many exchanges have ceased trading.

-Law and crypto trading in South Korea
+Crypto trading & crypto law in South Korea

 South Korea is home to an active cryptoeconomy even though cryptocurrency is not regarded as legal money.
 The market grew fantastically when Bitcoin first hit the heights and has had a big resurgence since prices began pricing again.
 In the meantime, crypto exchanges have been subject to increasingly firmer regulation and guidance.
 All exchanges operating in South Korea must obtain licenses from financial and Internet regulators – a requirement instigated in 2021 – as a result a far fewer number of exchanges are now able to operate.
 Receiving certification from the Korea Internet and Security Agency (KISA) is the first step to obtaining final approval from the Financial Services Commission (FSC).
 As we have seen in other countries, having a clearer regulatory framework actually opens up the cryptoeconomy for exchanges and service providers and offers greater security for investors.
 On the other side of the coin, having licences granted to only those services, which can comply, is being seen as reducing the choices available.